OlegDzhuraev/PerseidsPooling/README.md

 **DelayedPoolDestruction** - Simple timed destruction script, which returns object to a pool instead of destroying it.

 **PoolableParticleSystem** - Replays particle systems with Play on Awake enabled after every unpooling of the object.

+**LightFxTimedPoolable** - Can be used to play simple light animation effect every time object being unpooled.

 ## License
 MIT License